Local Travel Experts

 Day 5

-During a four-hour sightseeing tour we will show you the best of Madrid.
+During a four-hour sightseeing tour, we will show you the best of Madrid.
 Our first highlight will be the Royal Palace.
 It was constructed in the 18th century and the Spanish monarchs used to live here until the beginning of the 20th century.
-The massive complex spreads over one million square feet and contains well over three thousand rooms decorated with statues and priceless art work.
+The massive complex spreads over one million square feet and contains well over three thousand rooms decorated with statues and priceless artwork.

 Along Madrid’s most famous avenue, Gran Via, and the Cibeles Fountain we will head on to Retiro Park, which is the most appealing open space in Madrid.
-Originally created to be a royal park, Retiro was opened in 1632 and for over two centuries after that it was strictly accessible only to the royal family and their visitors.
+Originally created to be a royal park, Retiro was opened in 1632, and for over two centuries after that, it was strictly accessible only to the royal family and their visitors.
 The natural retreat was placed on the outskirts of the city behind the royal palace.
 In 1868, the park was made public to the citizens of Madrid and remains so today.
-Soon after that, development of Madrid rapidly began and the city expanded to totally enclose the park.
+Soon after that, the development of Madrid rapidly began and the city expanded to totally enclose the park.

 “Gran Via is a street that is full of life and energy, with a vibrant street scene and a lively atmosphere that never sleeps.”